 Aranyosmeggyes (Medieșu Aurit) is in Transylvania, in Romania.
+More precisely, it is in the Partium region that was outside of the Principality.
 The Lónyai family lived in this castle: see the black-and-white pictures of 1912.

 The place was first mentioned as Villa Megyes in a document of the Hungarian King István V. in 1271.
 At that time, it was an important place in Transylvania as far as the roads were concerned.
 We can find the early castle in the property of András, son of Jákó of the Kaplon Clan in 1278.
 Lord András happened to attack his king, László IV, hitting toward the head of the king with his mace, out of sudden anger.
 As a punishment, the king deprived him of his property and gifted the Castle of Megyes to Móricz, the son of voivode Móricz of Transylvania.

 The sons of the Móricz clan became the heirs of the castle and the surrounding land.
 The most notable person of this family was Meggyesi Simon, the Bán (Duke) of Dalmatia.
 We know that Meggyesi Simon and János were the owners of the castle in 1429.
 However, the place was in the hand of Lord Móriczhidai Móricz in 1442.
 The castle was taken over from the Meggyesi family by the Báthory family (Báthory András and István) by force, in 1493.
 As the property was the subject of a court case, the building was not well-maintained until 1520.
 It remained in the Báthory family’s hands until 1626, then Lónyai Zsigmond inherited it in 1630.
 (Please, note that I’m intentionally using the Oriental name order for Hungarians so the family names come first…)